 - Fragile and non-fragile

-- Oversize and regular sized
+- Oversize and regular-sized

 Information about setting up delivery profiles

-Example 1: Options in both profiles have the exact same names
+Example 1: Options in both profiles have the exact same names & rates are combined

 In this example, the following shipping options were created for a particular region.
 The names are completely identical (names are case sensitive).